simonlo-sony/nmos-api-security/security-drafts/logical_groupings.md

 There may be a need for a mechanism by which NMOS Resources, typically Nodes and Devices, acquire information regarding the logical "group" or "area" that they belong to.
-This information should be acquired in an automatic way, __such that the resource limits the requirement of being manually configured__.
+This information should be acquired in an automatic way.

 The addition of such a mechanism would allow resources to be placed within logical groups to limit the use of Access Tokens against a given Node or Device within a broadcast environment.
 Specifically,